p-DG cyclotomic nilHecke algebras II: The quiver Schur algebra

 The fact that $\Psi_{\mf{t}\mf{s}}^{\mu \nu}$ is a homomorphism of right $\nh_n^l$-modules follows from the structure of the cellular basis of cyclic modules (Proposition \ref{basisG}) and the fact that $\nh_n^l$ is a symmetric algebra (Proposition \ref{symm}) since, in this case,

 For more details see \cite[Section 4.2]{HuMathas}.

-Let us introduce some combinatorial parameter set that plays an important role in the study of cellular structure of $S_n^l$.
+Let us introduce some combinatorial parameter sets that play an important role in the study of cellular structure of $S_n^l$.
 Recall from Definition \ref{defTablambdamu} that $\Tab_\lambda(\mu)$ consists of $\mu$-tableaux that are greater than or equal to the standard tableaux $\mf{t}^\lambda$, and $\Tab_{\lambda}(\mu)$ consists of those that are less than or equal to the standard tableaux $\mf{t}^\lambda$.

 \begin{defn} For each $\lambda \in \mathcal{P}_n^l$, we set

 where $\Tab^\mu(\lambda)$ and $\Tab_\lambda(\mu)$ are defined in Definition \ref{defTablambdamu}. \end{defn}

 \begin{defn} \begin{enumerate} \item[(1)] Let $(S_n^l)^{\geq \lambda}$ be the $\Bbbk$-vector space spanned by